ethic-money/ethic/README.md

 ∉thic is entirely owned and operated by the community of ETHC token holders.
 V1 governance will exist on Ethereum's Aragon but will rapidly (within 3 months of launch) migrate to V2 governance on the Telos Decide™ governance system which will allow benefits including:

 * Free voting on all ballots
-* Deterministic Cross-Chain Interaction (CCI) to Ethereum to exectue ballot outcomes
+* Deterministic Cross-Chain Interaction (CCI) to Ethereum to execute ballot outcomes
 * Fast, easy voting experience via the custom ∉thic Voting Wallet mobile app

 Current Ethereum-based voting systems are inefficient because voting requires paying large gas fees.
 Managing voting through the Telos Decide system will make all voting free and fast, encouraging better governance.